ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 }
 ```

-Both modes follow a common processing pipeline to exchange the authorization code for tokens, validate tokens and create user sessions:
+Both callback modes eventually process the authentication response through the authorized function.
+This function exchanges the code for tokens, verifies their authenticity, and establishes a user session.

 ```rust
 async fn authorized(auth_response: &AuthResponse, state: AppState) -> Result<impl IntoResponse, AppError> {